-When the attack angle is steeper, a golfer needs to feel like they ‘swing left’ into the follow-through, otherwise the tendency will be to hit low hooks.
-That might sound complicated so a useful feel to create this pattern is to imagine you’re trying to play a fade.
+When the angle of attack is steeper, a golfer needs to feel like they 'swing left' into the follow-through, otherwise the tendency will be to hit low hooks.
+That might sound complicated so a useful feel to create this pattern is to imagine you're trying to play a fade.

 Not only will this give you the best chance of producing a reasonably flighted shot given the circumstances, but it will also minimise how much the clubhead can turn over through impact.